microshare/microshare.github.io/docs/0.1/getting-started/robot-guide.md

 Optionally, your Robot can also run on a schedule, without waiting for a new record to be created.
 **Delay time** will run your Robot once after the specified amount of time, the countdown starts when you activate the Robot.
 **Interval time** triggers your Robot periodically every interval, forever.
-Set the Delay and/or Interval times, activate the checbox (ticked means on), sit back and relax.
+Set the Delay and/or Interval times, activate the checkbox (ticked means on), sit back and relax.

 {% include image.html url="/assets/img/Schedule_a_robot.png" description="Schedule a Robot" %}